MicrosoftDocs/power-platform/power-platform/admin/hierarchy-security.md

 ## Performance considerations
  To boost the performance, we recommend:

--   Keep the effective hierarchy security to 50 users or less under a manager/position.
-Your hierarchy may have more than 50 users under a manager/position, but you can use the Depth setting to reduce the number of levels for Read-only access and with this limit the effective number of users under a manager/position to 50 users or less.
+-   Keep the effective hierarchy security to 50 users or less under a manager or position.
+Your hierarchy may have more than 50 users under a manager or position, but you can use the **Depth** setting to reduce the number of levels for read-only access and with this limit the effective number of users under a manager or position to 50 users or less.

 -   Use hierarchy security models in conjunction with other existing security models for more complex scenarios.
 Avoid creating a large number of business units, instead, create fewer business units and add hierarchy security.